-In February 2016, the FASB issued ASU No. 2016-02, Leases.
+In February 2016, the Financial Accounting Standards Board (the "FASB") issued ASU No. 2016-02, Leases.
 This guidance will require that lease arrangements longer than 12 months result in an entity recognizing an asset and liability equal to the present value of the lease payments in the statement of financial position.
 This guidance is effective for annual periods beginning after December 15, 2018, and interim periods therein.
 This standard requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
 Early adoption is permitted.
 The Company is evaluating the effect that this guidance will have on its consolidated financial statements.

 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments.
 This guidance addresses the presentation and classification of certain cash receipts and cash payments in the statement of cash flows.
-This standard will be effective for annual periods beginning after December 15, 2017, and interim periods therein.
-The adoption of this guidance had no impact on the Company's condensed consolidated financial statements as of and for the three months ended March 31, 2018.
+This standard was effective for the Company in 2018.
+The adoption of this guidance had no impact on the Company's condensed consolidated financial statements as of and for the three and nine months ended September 30, 2018.

 In May 2017, the FASB issued ASU No. 2017-09, Compensation - Stock Compensation: Scope of Modification Accounting.
 This guidance addresses which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
-This standard will be effective for annual periods beginning after December 15, 2017, and interim periods therein.
-The adoption of this guidance had no impact on the Company's condensed consolidated financial statements as of and for the three months ended March 31, 2018.
+This standard was effective for the Company in 2018.
+The adoption of this guidance had no impact on the Company's condensed consolidated financial statements as of and for the three and nine months ended September 30, 2018.